 - The meeting itself may be held “in a beer-house, in a public hall or on the street” (or via the Internet!).

-- Discover and document the true origins of digital display typefaces first designed during the 19th- or early-20th century.
+- Discover and document the origins of display typefaces first designed during the 19th- or early-20th century.

-- Publish a series of textbooks on this subject illustrating and documenting the origins of available digital revivals.
+- Publish a series of textbooks on this subject illustrating available digital revivals.

-- Recruit, coordinate and facilitate the work of revival developers who provide digital specimens to illustrate the textbooks.
+- Recruit, coordinate and facilitate the work of revival developers who provide specimens for the textbooks.

 Together, this international community of volunteers tackles such challenges as:

-- Assemble complete working specimens of rare fonts for digital revival.
+- Assemble complete working specimens of rare fonts for digital archival.